guilty-as/recman/README.md

 ## Security

-If you discover any security related issues, please email email@helgesverre.com instead of using the issue tracker.
+If you discover any security related issues, please email tech@guilty.no instead of using the issue tracker.

 ## Credits